Euro-BioImaging/OME_Zarr_Tools/README.md

 #### Connect the first time

-*Preliminary note: Connection from Safari might be problematic in some systems.
+*Preliminary note: Connection from Safari and Edge might be problematic in some systems.
 It is recommended to connect from Firefox.*

 To connect to the BAND, please follow these steps:
 - Go to the [BAND](https://band.embl.de/#/eosc-landingpage) web site